apache/flink/docs/ops/state/checkpoints.md

 See [Checkpointing]({{ site.baseurl }}/dev/stream/state/checkpointing.html) for how to enable and configure checkpoints for your program.

-## Externalized Checkpoints
+## Retained Checkpoints

-Checkpoints are by default not persisted externally and are only used to resume a job from failures.
+Checkpoints are by default not retained and are only used to resume a job from failures.
 They are deleted when a program is cancelled.
-You can, however, configure periodic checkpoints to be persisted externally similarly to [savepoints](savepoints.html).
-These *externalized checkpoints* write their meta data out to persistent storage and are *not* automatically cleaned up when the job fails.
+You can, however, configure periodic checkpoints to be retained.
+Depending on the configuration these *retained* checkpoints are *not* automatically cleaned up when the job fails or is canceled.
 This way, you will have a checkpoint around to resume from if your job fails.

 {% highlight java %}
 CheckpointConfig config = env.getCheckpointConfig();
 config.enableExternalizedCheckpoints(ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION);
 {% endhighlight %}

-The `ExternalizedCheckpointCleanup` mode configures what happens with externalized checkpoints when you cancel the job:
+The `ExternalizedCheckpointCleanup` mode configures what happens with checkpoints when you cancel the job:

-- **`ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION`**: Retain the externalized checkpoint when the job is cancelled.
+- **`ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION`**: Retain the checkpoint when the job is cancelled.
 Note that you have to manually clean up the checkpoint state after cancellation in this case.

-- **`ExternalizedCheckpointCleanup.DELETE_ON_CANCELLATION`**: Delete the externalized checkpoint when the job is cancelled.
+- **`ExternalizedCheckpointCleanup.DELETE_ON_CANCELLATION`**: Delete the checkpoint when the job is cancelled.
 The checkpoint state will only be available if the job fails.

 ### Directory Structure

-Similarly to [savepoints](savepoints.html), an externalized checkpoint consists of a meta data file and, depending on the state back-end, some additional data files.
-The **target directory** for the externalized checkpoint's meta data is determined from the configuration key `state.checkpoints.dir` which, currently, can only be set via the configuration files.
+Similarly to [savepoints](savepoints.html), a checkpoint consists of a meta data file and, depending on the state backend, some additional data files.
+The meta data file and data files are stored in the directory that is configured via `state.checkpoints.dir` in the configuration files, and also can be specified for per job in the code.

+#### Configure globally via configuration files

 {% highlight yaml %}
 state.checkpoints.dir: hdfs:///checkpoints/
 {% endhighlight %}

-This directory will then contain the checkpoint meta data required to restore the checkpoint.
-For the `MemoryStateBackend`, this meta data file will be self-contained and no further files are needed.

-`FsStateBackend` and `RocksDBStateBackend` write separate data files and only write the paths to these files into the meta data file.
-These data files are stored at the path given to the state back-end during construction.
+#### Configure for per job when constructing the state backend

 {% highlight java %}
 env.setStateBackend(new RocksDBStateBackend("hdfs:///checkpoints-data/");